cran/stevetemplates/README.md

 The version on CRAN should lag behind the development version, but the development version includes the following templates:

+-   **Steve’s Anonymous Manuscript Template**: This is an R Markdown template I used exactly once for an anonymous manuscript submission that needed to look an exact way.
+That submission was not published at that journal.
+I have not had the occasion to submit there again.
 -   [**Steve’s First Article/Manuscript
     Template**](http://svmiller.com/blog/2016/02/svm-r-markdown-manuscript/):
     This is my first article/manuscript template and I made it